plexoos/reana/vtx/README.md

 ROOT5 executes this macro correctly but reports an error when existing, likely to a canvas issue.
 To suppress this immaterial error, we added ```date``` to the command schedule for execution so that the retirn code is always zero.
-This helps redice confusion when consulting the REANA Web interface
+This helps reduce confusion when consulting the REANA Web interface